cognitedata/toolkit/cognite_toolkit/modules/cdf_infield_location/README.md

 ## Defaults

-The module has been set up to use data from the `examples/apm_simple` module.
-That module loads data into RAW, an apm_simple data model, and a set of transformations to move data into the apm_simple data model.
-This module only uses the data from the RAW tables to create the classic asset hierarchy, populate assets in data models, and to make activities from the `workorders` table in RAW.
+The module has been set up to use data from the `examples/cdf_oid_example_data` module.
+That module loads data into RAW, and a transformation to move data into the classic asset hierarchy in CDF.

+This module only uses the data from the classic asset hierarchy to populate assets in data models, and from the RAW tables to make activities from the `workorders` table in RAW.

-In [./default.config.yaml](default.config.yaml), you will find default values that are adapted to the `apm_simple` data set.
+In [./default.config.yaml](default.config.yaml), you will find default values that are adapted to the `cdf_oid_example_data` data set.

 ## app_config